Long Liturgy: Core variations

-In addition to the liturgies known from the manuscripts, other variants are mentioned in the Nerangestan.
-This text is not a liturgical manuscript, but a meta-ritual text which describes a range of rituals as they were performed during Sasanian times.
+In addition to the liturgies known from the manuscripts, more variants of the Long Liturgy are mentioned in the Nerangestan.
+This text is not a liturgical manuscript, but a meta-ritual text which describes a range of rituals as they were performed during Avestan and Sasanian times.
 The text mentions a Bagan Yasn and Hadoxt ceremony, which, according to the description, appear to have been intercalation cermenonies like the Videvdad and Vishtasp Yasht.
 They have been connected to the text of the Bagan yasht nask and the Hadoxt nask, both volumes of the Sasanian Avesta.
 Scholars like König und Cantera have speculated whether additional volumes of the Sasanian Avesta, like the Sudgar nask, Warshtmansr nask and Bag nask, could also have used within an intercalation ceremony.

 Performative variations

 Performative variations are changes in the Long Liturgy which depend on the specific performance.
 They are not visible in the exegetical manuscripts, but indicated in the liturgical manuscripts.
 Since most editions of Avestan texts are based on the exegetical manuscripts, these performative variations had not been analyzed by scholars until recently.
 Performative variations change the text according to the a number of criteria and are typically announced at the beginning of the liturgy during the fravarane.
-Examples of such variations are the announcement of the period of the day, the place, the divinities and ratus to whom the liturgy is dedidated, as well as the day and the month of the Zoroastrian calendar.
+Examples of such variations are the announcement of the period of the day, the place, the divinities and ratus to whom the liturgy is dedicated, as well as the day and the month of the Zoroastrian calendar.